fluxcd/community/PROCESS.md

 This may include repeated pattern of inactivity, extended period of inactivity, and/or a violation of the Code of Conduct.
 This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

-Involuntary removal is handled by the [flux2 maintainers] team.
-Removing a Repository Maintainer or flux2 Maintainer for any reason other than inactivity is a [Supermajority decision](#supermajority-decisions).
+Involuntary removal is handled by the [core maintainers] team.
+Removing a Repository Maintainer or Core Maintainer for any reason other than inactivity is a [Supermajority decision](#supermajority-decisions).

 ### Stepping Down/Emeritus Process

 If and when contributors' commitment levels change, contributors can consider stepping down (moving down a role) vs moving to emeritus status (completely stepping away from the project).

-Please reach out to the [flux2 maintainers] team to discuss this process.
+Please reach out to the [core maintainers] team to discuss this process.

 ### Stepping Back Into a Role

-If and when someone is available to step back into a previous contributor role, this is something that can be arranged and considered by the [flux2 maintainers] team.
+If and when someone is available to step back into a previous contributor role, this is something that can be arranged and considered by the [core maintainers] team.

-Please reach out to the [flux2 maintainers] team to discuss this process.
+Please reach out to the [core maintainers] team to discuss this process.

 ### Licensing changes

 Licensing and intellectual property changes is a [Supermajority decision](#supermajority-decisions).
-To be made by the [flux2 maintainers].
+To be made by the [core maintainers].

 ### Governance changes

-[flux2 maintainers] decide on material changes to the Governance document.
+[core maintainers] decide on material changes to the Governance document.
  This is a [Supermajority decision](#supermajority-decisions).

 - Note: editorial changes to governance may be made by lazy consensus, unless challenged.